lbaw-admin/lbaw-laravel-2017-18/README.md

 You're all set up to start developing the project.
 In the provided skeleton you will already find a basic todo list app, which you will modify to start implementing your own.

-To start the serve run:
+To start the development server, from the project's root run:

-    cd project
     # Seed database from the seed.sql file.
 Needed on first run and everytime the database script changes.
     php artisan db:seed
     php artisan serve # Start the development server